8 (Legal) Ways to Get a Second Income Without Getting a Second Job

 - $5 back on a case of Shiner Bock beer.

-You’ve got a lot of groceries on that list, a.k.a. earning potential, so use Ibotta this week to earn $25 in cash back for buying things you already need.
-You’ve already got $10 guaranteed, so you only have to find deals for another for $15.
+You’ve got a lot of groceries on that list, a.k.a. earning potential, so use Ibotta this week to earn cash back for buying things you already need.
+You’ve already got $5 guaranteed.
 Easy.

 You don’t just want to invest.
 You want to invest in an industry you believe in.
 One that could take off and make money.